PE Architectural Engineering exam

 - Reading the reference materials and examinee guide

 - Understanding scoring and reporting

 - Viewing the most up-to-date PE exam pass rates

 Familiarize yourself with your state licensing board’s unique registration procedures before registering for a PE exam.
 Special accommodations are available for examinees who meet certain eligibility criteria and sufficiently document their request.

 Exam specifications and design standards

-For more information on the format of the exam and the topics covered, download the PE Architectural Engineering exam specifications (PDF; new specifications for the 2018 exam).
+For more information on the format of the exam and the topics covered, download the PE Architectural Engineering exam specifications (PDF; new design standards for the 2020 exam).